Website icon Xpert.Digital

 Optimization potential

-High-speed doors at the entrances and exits of the cold storage minimize the opening time and thus reduce heat input.
+High-speed doors at the entrances and exits of the cold storage facility minimize opening time and thus reduce heat input.

-Thermally insulating strip curtains on frequently frequented passageways act as an additional cold curtain and minimize the exchange of air between the temperature zones.
+Thermal insulation strip curtains at frequently used passageways act like an additional cold curtain and minimize the air exchange between temperature zones.

 Optimized storage

-Well-thought-out storage of goods with sufficient distance from each other and from the walls ensures optimal air circulation and prevents the formation of heat islands.
+A well-planned storage of goods with sufficient distance between each other and the walls ensures optimal air circulation and prevents the formation of heat islands.

 The CO2 footprint of a cold storage facility is significantly influenced by the energy consumption of the refrigeration system.